 Another great way of meeting people who have similar beliefs and values to yourself.

-Whilst this used to be more mature women there are such a mixture nowadays with women of all ages joining.
+Whilst this used to be more mature women there is such a mixture nowadays with women of all ages joining.

 It is definitely something worth looking into as even if you don’t enjoy it a few hours of your time isn’t much to give it a go!